alexben300502/starrr/README.md

 ![Image9](images/Image9.png)

-We had many troubles to access the Vm due to ssh key access, so we had to disable the automatic injection of key made by Vagrant.
+We had many troubles to access the Vm due to ssh key access, so we had to disable the automatic injection of instable key made by Vagrant.

+## Configuring our application (node and redis installation, health checks)

 After that, we configured playbook with a run.yml file that will run the roles and tasks, and 2 main.yml files : one for installing all dependencies and another for health checks.
 As you can see in this folder : https://github.com/alexben300502/starrr/tree/main/iac/playbooks